Kiribati: Health

 Most health problems are related to consumption of semi-raw seafood, limited food storage facilities, and bacterial contamination of fresh water supplies.
 In the early 2000s, between 1 and 7% of the population, depending on the island, were annually treated for food poisoning in a hospital.
 Modernization and cross-cultural exchange of the late 20th century brought new issues of unhealthy diet and lifestyle, heavy smoking, especially among the young, and external infections, including HIV/AIDS.
-Kiribati is the country with the third highest prevalence of smoking in the world, with 54–57% of the population reported as smokers.

 Fresh water remains a concern of Kiribati – during the dry season (Aumaiaki), water has been drilled for instead of using rain water tanks.
 In recent years, there has been a longer than usual Aumaikai season resulting in additional water having to be drilled from beneath the water table.
 This has introduced water-borne illnesses, compounding the health problems within Kiribati.

 The Human Rights Measurement Initiative finds that Kiribati is fulfilling 77.2% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Kiribati achieves 93.8% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves 92.2% of what is expected based on the nation's level of income.
-Kiribati falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 45.5% of what the nation is expected to achieve based on the resources (income) it has available.
+Kiribati falls into the "very bad" category when evaluating the right to reproductive health because the government is fulfilling only 45.5% of what the country is expected to achieve based on the resources (income) it has available.

 Education

-Primary education is free and compulsory for the first 9 years, beginning at age 6.
+Primary education is free and compulsory for the first nine years, beginning at age six.
 Mission schools are slowly being absorbed into the government primary school system.
 Higher education is expanding; students may seek technical, teacher or marine training, or study in other countries.
 Most choosing to do the latter have gone to Fiji to attend the University of the South Pacific, and those wishing to complete medical training have been sent to Australia, New Zealand or Cuba.

 The education system is organised as follows: